Future of Drug Capsules Said to Hinge on Insurance Companies

 But he said drug companies already are looking at alternatives to ordinary insurance, adding that ″even without the issue of capsules, they’ve been a target defendant″ in lawsuits.

-Myra Tobin, head of the chemical and pharmaceutical division of Marsh and McLennon, a New York insurance brokerage firm that handles several major drug companies, said options are available.
+Myra Tobin, head of the chemical and pharmaceutical division of Marsh & McLennan, a huge New York insurance brokerage firm that handles several major drug companies, said options are available.

 Drug companies deeply committed to capsule medicines could turn to exotic coverage attempts, such as pooled risk ventures among companies or specially capitalized offshore insurance companies organized exclusively to insure capsules, she said.
 Companies presumably could choose as well to ″go bare,″ or uninsured, she added.